 - Echocardiogram and cardiac catheterization are important tests in diagnosing and evaluating severity of aortic stenosis.

 - Patients with aortic stenosis are usually given antibiotics prior to any procedures which might introduce bacteria into the bloodstream, such as dental procedures and surgeries.

 - Patients with aortic stenosis who have symptoms may require surgical heart valve replacement.

 What is aortic stenosis?

 Aortic stenosis is abnormal narrowing of the aortic valve.
 A number of conditions cause disease resulting in narrowing of the aortic valve.
 When the degree of narrowing becomes significant enough to impede the flow of blood from the left ventricle to the arteries, heart problems develop.
-The basic mechanism is as follows:

 - The heart is a muscular pump with four chambers and four heart valves.